hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

     -Loop through each character
     -If you find a letter that could be part of type
-        Loop until you find the end that type and add it to the list
+        Loop until you find the end of that type and add it to the list
     -In the initial loop, skip the characters just added in the inner loop

 The entire parsing logic would be extremely difficult with iterators.